Venture into the Lost World…One Minute at a Time

 The Palaeo Minute offers a unique perspective unlike other newsletters out there, combining expert commentary on cutting-edge palaeontological research and fossil discoveries with insights from my fieldwork, academic study, and hands-on experience working within the field.

 Dinosaurs, marine reptiles, and pterosaurs do not just fascinate, they inform.
 These prehistoric creatures reveal powerful lessons about evolution and extinction.
+Exploring palaeoenvironments and ecosystems does not just deepen our understanding of the past, it connects us to the environment shaping our future.

+And beyond the fossils themselves, palaeontology has real-world impact in education, media, and research.
+Growing engagement with my articles, outreach features, and international readership sparked the creation of The Palaeo Minute.
 But how did this idea evolve from concept to reality?
 In the next section, I reveal the journey behind its development and the exciting process of bringing this project to life.

 Bringing the Vision to Life

+I envisioned a dynamic way to share my knowledge in palaeontology, something engaging, accessible, and informative.
 The title and logo beautifully designed by palaeoartist Shirin Sheppard had already taken shape in my mind months before I began actively planning.

 An iconic image: a Tyrannosaurus rex biting the minute hand off a clock.
 A playful nod to geological time and a metaphor for readers delving into the Mesozoic one minute at a time.